Elmbridge Borough Council

 Elmbridge Borough Council provides district-level services to the Borough of Elmbridge, in Surrey, in South East England.
 It is based in the town of Esher.
 County-level services are provided by Surrey County Council.
 Claygate is a civil parish, which forms a third tier of local government for that part of the borough only; the rest of the borough is an unparished area.

+Elmbridge Borough Council, along with all Surrey district councils and Surrey County Council will be abolished in 2027 as part of ongoing local government restructuring, with the area of Elmbridge to become part of East Surrey, administered by East Surrey Council.

 Political control

 The council has been under no overall control since 2016.
 Since the 2023 election the council has been run by a coalition of the Liberal Democrats and most of the residents' associations (RA), with a Liberal Democrat leader of the council.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: